-During the three years I was living in British Columbia, Canada, I worked in an office overlooking the Fraser River.
+During the three years I lived in British Columbia, Canada, I worked in an office overlooking the Fraser River.
 Just a few doors down from our building was a Weyerhaeuser lumber mill, and I regularly saw logs being towed down the river and floating in a holding area just off the river bank.
 I was vaguely aware of various political issues involving the wood, such as the ongoing conflicts between loggers and environmentalists and the tariffs imposed by the United States on imported soft wood lumber.
 But as I was a temporary resident, these problems held little interest for me, and I never formed much of an opinion one way or the other.
 The only thing that truly puzzled me was the fact that the logs sometimes went in the direction of the mill and sometimes in the opposite direction.
 I never did figure that one out.

 What I did not know at the time was that in 1997, less than two years before I’d arrived, one particular tree in a distant corner of the province had been at the center of a huge news story.
 One way of framing the story was that an important cultural icon had been destroyed by an ecoterrorist, who may still be at large today.
 Whether or not that’s an appropriate spin on the tale is open to debate, but it’s certainly true that an old tree known as the Golden Spruce met an untimely end for reasons that are dubious at best, sending an entire community into an uproar.